How to Help Your Child Sleep Alone Without Anxiety

 Post-Traumatic Stress Disorder

 The underlying problem here is that a child has experienced a seriously traumatic event, such as physical abuse or a life-threatening accident.
 If the issue has not been resolved, frightening images related to the event will commonly resurface as the child is falling asleep causing anxiety in the child at bedtime.

-This is by far the most common reason for sleep anxiety in children.
+This is by far the most common reason for children being afraid to sleep alone.
 Based on descriptions from my patients over the years, there are 7 common fears that are the source of most nighttime anxieties ...

 As you can see, Separation Anxiety Disorder directly relates to both the fear of being alone and the fear of waking in the night.
 Post-Traumatic Stress Disorder relates to the fear of bad dreams or scary stories, although the scary dream or story in the case of PTSD is based on a real event.

-Most often, however, the child who has anxiety about sleeping alone has a specific fear and nothing more.
+Most often, however, the child who is afraid to sleep alone has a specific fear and nothing more.
 Scary videos or movies, creepy stories told by other children, news about deaths or traumatic events, frightening weather, bad experiences, etc, can all trigger bedtime fears.

 In searching for advice on the Internet I found the following strategies, which I have listed below along with my recommendations:

 - Maintain a consistent bedtime that ensures the right amount of sleep: Preschoolers (3-5 years) 11-12 hours; Early school-aged (6-9 years) 9-11 hours; Late school-aged (10-12 years) 8½-10 hours; Adolescents (13-18 years) 6½-10 hours1 – Recommended.
 Good advice, but does not address the child’s fear of sleeping alone.

 - Have a bedtime routine - Recommended.
 Good advice, but does not address the child’s fear of sleeping alone.